danieltomasz/danieltomasz.github.io/content/posts/back to hugo.md

 ### Rendering mermaid diagrams

-Paul Johnson describe his setup in [ this blogpost](https://www.paulrjohnson.net/2022/09/rendering-mermaid-diagrams-on-a-hugo-website-using-quarto/).
+Paul Johnson describe his setup in [this blogpost](https://www.paulrjohnson.net/2022/09/rendering-mermaid-diagrams-on-a-hugo-website-using-quarto/).

 ### Adding comments with `giscus`

 I followed various blogpost with the configuration advices.
 By default, `giscus` is adding comments to every page, but I wanted to have comments only on my posts.
-I followed advice[^1] and  I wrapped my addition of `giscus` partial into `footer.html` with `if` statement:
+I followed advice[^2] and  I wrapped my addition of `giscus` partial into `footer.html` with `if` statement:

 ```hugo
 {{ if not .Params.noComment }}